 - Pampering myself: Like I said, I used to never give myself a break; my erroneous thoughts often told me that no one was on my side, including me.
 I used to do it all and felt uncomfortable letting others serve me because then I wasn’t self-reliant.
 Having MS taught me that letting others do things for me showed their love.
 (I don’t expect people to serve me but when they do I see how much they care.)
 I used to think people didn’t care about me but now I know they do and if they want to show it, I let them.
 Some might think I’m a pampered Princess and I say, “Yes, yes I am and my thanks doesn’t adequately express my gratitude in knowing love.”

 - Surrendering my will to His: I’m the first to admit that I’m a control freak.
-I like to call the shots in my life and make decisions because I have complete trust and belief in my abilities.
+I like to call the shots in my life and make decisions because I have complete trust and confidence in my abilities.
 Having MS is the perfect trial for me because it absolutely removes many of my abilities and so what can I do but give things up?
 What have I given up?
 Cooking, grocery shopping and maintaining the kitchen-to my husband; Driving-to my youngest son when he’s in town; Cleaning-to housekeepers.
 I buy what’s needed online and no longer do many things.
 Most of my expectations have either changed or dissolved.
 Best of all, if the Lord wants me to sit when I want to do so much more, I’ll sit because I want what He wants.

 It’s all about my heart.
 My gut instinct is getting mad and feeling upset and out of control, but then my rational instinct is taking a breath and letting things be as they are, like somehow everything around me is paused while I decide how I am.
 Having MS has improved me to respond instead of react.